-Article 15 Resolutory conditions 15.1.
-This sales contract may be cancelled by the buyer if: a. the buyer does not, on or before, receive a binding offer for a mortgage loan or a mortgage loan offer from a recognized credit institution to finance the immovable property for an amount of, in words: , involving a gross annual mortgage payment of not more than in words: , or at an interest rate of no more than, with the following type of mortgage:.....
-For the purposes of this article the term 'banking institution' shall mean a bank or insurance company as defined in Section 1:1 of the Dutch Financial Supervision Act (Wet op het financieel toezicht); or b. the buyer does not, on or before, obtain a National Mortgage Guarantee (Nationale Hypotheek Garantie) corresponding with the mortgage loan applied for; or c. on the report of a structural survey performed by (name of surveyor) shows that the costs of the immediately required repair of defects and overdue maintenance exceed an amount of €....., in words, or if an additional specialist survey is recommended.
-If the surveyor uses a bandwidth in the repair costs for parts of the report, the highest amount will be assumed.
-15.2.
-Either party may cancel this sales contract if the seller is unable, pursuant to the Dutch Local Authorities (Compulsory Purchase) Act (Wet voorkeursrecht gemeenten), to transfer ownership of the immovable property at the agreed date.
-The seller is obliged, as soon as it is evident that the seller is unable, pursuant to the said Act, to meet his transfer obligation or to meet such obligation in time, to notify the buyer accordingly in writing.
-15.3.
-The parties undertake to each other to make every reasonable effort to obtain the aforesaid permit and/or funding and/or National Mortgage Guarantee and/or commitment(s) and/or other items.
-The party invoking the right to cancel must ensure that the other party or the other party's estate agent receives the notice of cancellation on or before the working day following the date referred to in the resolutive condition in Such notice must be adequately substantiated by documentation and be given in writing using a generally accepted means of communication.
-If the buyer wishes to invoke the right to cancel because of the inability to secure funding (in a timely manner) as referred to in clause a. of Article 15.1, the expression 'adequately substantiated by documentation' means that one rejection from a recognized credit institution must be submitted to the seller or the seller's estate agent, except as otherwise agreed between the parties.
-In addition, / In derogation of this provision, the parties agree that the buyer must submit the following document(s) to meet the requirement of 'adequately substantiated by survey as referred to in Article 15.1 under c, 'well documented' will be taken to mean that a copy of the survey report, which includes an overview of the costs for the necessary repair of defects and the overdue maintenance, is submitted to the seller or his estate agent.
-In that case, both parties shall be released from this sales contract.
-Any payments already made by the buyer shall then be refunded.
-Those holding the funds so paid are hereby obliged and, as far as necessary, irrevocably authorized to make such a refund.
+- 18.1.
+This sales contract may be cancelled by the buyer if: - For the purposes of this article the term 'banking institution' shall mean a bank or insurance company as defined in Section 1:1 of the Dutch Financial Supervision Act (Wet op het financial toezicht); or - b. the buyer does not, on or before ......, obtain a National Mortgage Guarantee (Nationale Hypotheek Garantie) corresponding with the mortgage loan applied for; or - c. on ....... the report of a structural survey performed by ....... (name of surveyor) shows that the costs of the immediately required repair of defects and overdue maintenance exceed an amount of €....., in words ......, or if an additional specialist survey is recommended.
+If the surveyor uses a bandwidth in the repair costs for parts of the report, the highest amount will be assumed. - 18.2.
+Either party may cancel this sales contract if: - a. the seller is unable, pursuant to the Dutch Local Authorities (Compulsory Purchase) Act (Wet voorkeursrecht gemeenten), to transfer ownership of the immovable property on the agreed date.
+The seller is obliged, as soon as it is evident that the seller is unable, pursuant to the said Act, to meet his transfer obligation or to meet such obligation in time, to notify the buyer accordingly in writing; or - b. the owners' association does not give the buyer permission, on or before ......, to occupy the immovable property with the members of his household if such permission is required under the regulations. - 18.3.
+The parties undertake to each other to make every reasonable effort to obtain the aforesaid permit and/or funding and/or National Mortgage Guarantee and/or permission and/or commitment(s) and/or other items.
+The party invoking the right to cancel must ensure that the other party or the other party's estate agent receives the notice of cancellation on or before the ..... working day following the date referred to in the resolutive condition in question.

-One or more dates for resolutive conditions may be entered in Article 15.1.
+One or more dates for resolutive conditions may be entered in Article 18.1.
 A resolutive condition (comparable to the common law concept of condition subsequent) allows one or more parties to cancel the sales contract in specific circumstances.
 For example, if the buyer is unable to succeed in obtaining the finance (a), does not obtain a National Mortgage Guarantee (b) or a structural survey has a negative result (c).
 Realistic time frames should be set, taking due account of the processing times for obtaining finance, or the National Mortgage Guarantee or to have a structural survey carried out.